Samkth123/KTH-md/Negotiations/Lecture 2 Pia Engholm.md

 extra:
 Viktigare att få rätt investor än hög valuation
 Om valuation låg med någon du vill jobba med, så ska ta ner ticket size? i guess de betyder andelar och ta in mindre pengar.

+Investors are emotional, they are not rational, its all about falling in love with an idea and the team.
+When you fall out of love, you go to the next idea

+FOMO